yatootz23/DSP300/README.md

 ## 5. Move the “DSP300” Directory into your locally created directory using Git Bash command

-## 6. Push your local directory <named as fullname> from your Local Machine into your Github Account using Git Bash command.
+## 6. Push your local directory (named as fullname) from your Local Machine into your Github Account using Git Bash command.
 *	Follow all the necessary steps in pushing your local repo into your github account from the PPT.

 ## 7. Then email your Activity 1-2.doc
 # Email: alvinsarragaalon@hotmail.com
-# Subject: <DSP300> <Fullname>
+# Subject: DSP300 Juan Dela Cruz